Federal Work-Study Program

 The Federal Work-Study Program, open to U.S. citizens and permanent residents, is a federally funded program that provides eligible students with subsidized employment earnings.
 Eligibility for work-study is based strictly on financial need.
 Payment is provided by the University (70 percent from the Federal Work-Study Program) and the employing office (the remaining 30 percent).
 The percentage split for payment may vary in certain circumstances, notably use of federal work-study funds for field education placement.

-Graduate students earn an hourly wage in the range of $12.50 to $18.15 (2015–16 rates) for on-campus positions and $12.50-$20.00 for off-campus positions.
+Graduate students earn an hourly wage in the range of $13.50 to $20 (2016–17 rates).
 Students are limited to no more than 20 hours per week during the academic year and 40 hours per week during the summer and school vacation periods.
 Pay rates vary depending upon the type of job performed.
 There is no compensation for legal or religious holidays or lunch hours.
 Payments are made weekly to students for work they have performed in the previous week.

 Those interested in obtaining a work-study job should first complete and return all of the necessary paperwork, described in the eligibility and required certification sections, so that the Office of Financial Aid may determine if a student has "financial need."
 In addition, students should submit a work-study request form so our office may award interested students who show eligibility.
 Students who qualify will be given an on-line work-study referral on which their earnings ceiling is listed.
 This referral documents to the student's employer that the student has been awarded work-study funding.
 Upon completion of this referral, and its subsequent submission to the employer as well as the departmental payroll coordinator, a student's weekly paycheck will begin.